-It is easy to show that the optimal solution with this two-step method is at most a factor g_1 worse than the true optimum for hierarchical cost.
-Intuitively, this is because an optimal algorithm for standard partitioning can only misjudge the cost of each hyperedge by a $\frac{g_1}{g_2} = g_1$ factor.
+On the one hand, it is easy to show that the optimal solution with this two-step method is at most a factor g_1 worse than the true optimum for hierarchical cost.
+Intuitively, this is because an optimal algorithm for standard partitioning can only misjudge the real (hierarchical) cost of each hyperedge by a $\frac{g_1}{q_d} = g_1$ factor.

-Lemma 13.
+LEMMA 7.3.
 The two-step method is a g_1 -approximation.

-However, it turns out that in unfortunate cases, the difference can indeed be in the magnitude of g_1 .
+On the other hand, it turns out that in unfortunate cases, the difference can indeed be in the magnitude of a factor g_1 .
 This carries an important conceptual message: if we ignore the fact that the true nature of the cost function is hierarchical in practice, then even by finding the optimal partitioning, we might still be a large constant factor away from the actual optimum cost.

-Theorem 14.
+THEOREM 7.4.
 The two-step method can be a factor $\frac{b_1-1}{b_1} \cdot g_1$ worse than the optimum.